aws/modern-data-architecture-accelerator/packages/apps/ai/data-science-team-app/README.md

   # Role which will be used as execution role for team SageMaker resources.
   # Requires an assume role trust for sagemaker.amazonaws.com, with assume role actions
   # of sts:AssumeRole and sts:SetSourceIdentity.
-Can be produced using the CAEF roles module with the
+Can be produced using the MDAA roles module with the
   # following config:
   # team-execution-role:
   #   trustedPrincipal: service:sagemaker.amazonaws.com